nww/nightnight/README.md

 #### Self Host

 The second option is to host all of the night night tool on your own site.
-You can do this by dropping in the javascript, html, and css on your own servers.
+You can do this by hosting the javascript on your own servers.

-Check out the latest code at...

 ```